Are you tired of clicking through menus and wasting time while working with Power Query? Then you are here at the right place.

 Conclusion

-So, go ahead and try out these shortcuts and experience the difference it makes in your workflow.
+So, go ahead and try out these keyboard shortcuts and experience the difference it makes in your workflow.
 Enjoy Power Query!

 Recommended Reading…